 Unsafe port cases are invariably expensive to run and often involve different insurers and interests.
 Coordination and cooperation between the various interests is essential in ensuring a successful outcome.

-In the event an unsafe port claim arises, the early involvement of the Club is crucial.
-The Club's extensive experience and expertise means it is well placed to assist with the preservation of evidence, protect the Member's interests and manage any ensuing litigation.
+The Club's extensive experience and expertise means it is well placed to manage unsafe port disputes and any ensuing litigation.
+Between 2010 and 2014 the Club handled over 70 such cases.